predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 [push notification update](https://github.com/predictive-technology-laboratory/sensus/blob/develop/Scripts/ConfigureAWS/ec2-push-notifications/example-requests.json)
 with the `type` set to <xref:Sensus.Notifications.PushNotificationUpdateType.SensingAgentPolicy> and `content` set to the policy you wish to provide.
-Sensus will parse the `content` into a JSON object and pass the resulting object to your agent via <xref:Sensus.Adaptation.SensingAgent.SetPolicyAsync>.
+Sensus will parse the `content` into a JSON object and pass the resulting object to your agent via <xref:Sensus.Adaptation.SensingAgent.ProtectedSetPolicyAsync>.
 This is an effective option for updating the sensing agent's policy during ongoing studies, as users will not need to do anything in order to receive the updated policies.

 ## Testing and Debugging